Pupil Premium

 Pupil Premium strategy outcomes

-This details the impact that our Pupil Premium activity had on pupils in the 2021 to 2022 academic year.
+This details the impact that our Pupil Premium activity had on pupils in the 2022 to 2023 academic year.

 Non-Pupil Premium Students | Pupil Premium Students | Overall School Figure | |